 Experimental Design

-Panopea generosaout-planted in four bays throughout Western Washington State from June 21 to July 21, 2016: Fidalgo Bay (FB), Port Gamble Bay (PG), and Case Inlet (CI) in Puget Sound, and Willapa Bay (WB) located off the southwest Pacific Coast of Washington (Table 1, Figure 1).
+Panopea generosa juveniles (14.0 +/- 0.85 mm) were used in this experiment.
+Animals were of the same cohort, hatched from broodstock harvested from Puget Sound in Washington State, and reared in a commercial facility in Dabob Bay, WA at controlled conditions (18C, salinity of 30ppt and pH 8.2).
+Geoduck were out-planted in four bays throughout Western Washington State from June 21 to July 21, 2016: Fidalgo Bay (FB), Port Gamble Bay (PG), and Case Inlet (CI) in Puget Sound, and Willapa Bay (WB) located off the southwest Pacific Coast of Washington (Table 1, Figure 1).
 All locations were selected based on the criteria that both eelgrass beds (“eelgrass”), and unvegetated sediment (“unvegetated”) habitats were present.
 Clams were placed in 10 cm diameter polymerizing vinyl chloride (PVC) pipes buried in sediment with 5 cm exposed; this method replicates aquaculture techniques.
 Five clams were placed in each of the 3 tubes in both the eelgrass and unvegetated habitat, with a total of 30 clams across 6 tubes per bay.
 Pipes were covered with a protective mesh exclosure to limit predation.
-The replicate structures surrounded and were equidistant to a suite of water quality sensors capturing pH, salinity, dissolved oxygen, and temperature (via probes.
-Sensors were modified for submersible, autonomous data collection
+The replicate structures surrounded and were equidistant to a suite of water quality sensors capturing pH (Honeywell Durafet II Electrode, in custom-built housing), salinity (via conductivity, Dataflow Systems Ltd. Odyssey Conductivity and Temperature Logger), dissolved oxygen (Precision Measurement Engineering MiniDOT Logger), and temperature (via dissolved oxygen probes).
+Sensors were modified for submersible, autonomous data collection, and logged at 10-minute intervals for the duration of the 30-day outplant.